 How do you enroll a homeschooled student in public school?
 I never know what to say when someone asks this question because I’ve never done it.

-When we began homeschooling, my daughter wanted to go back to public school for awhile.
+When we started homeschooling, my daughter wanted to go back to public school for a while.
 After talking about it, we decided to continue homeschooling and have never looked back.
-With a homeschool graduate, an 11th grader, and a 9th grader, it doesn’t look like I’ll ever be able to answer the question based on my own experience.

-Since I don’t know, I decided to ask some friends whose kids did choose to go to public or private school after being homeschooled.
+Since I can’t answer the question based on my experience, I asked some friends whose homeschooled kids did go to public or private school.

-This article is, in no way, based on a precise, scientific survey.
-I just asked families I know to share their experiences.
-If the possibility of enrolling your kids in public or private school is likely or having the option is crucial to you, I’d advise you to investigate for yourself and see what would be required for doing so.
+When writing this article, I asked families I know to share their experiences.
+If it’s likely that you’ll enroll your kids in public or private school or having the option is crucial to you, investigate for yourself to see what your situation requires.

 Why would a homeschool family send their kids to public or private school?

 There are many reasons a family might decide that homeschooling is no longer working for them.
-The families I’ve known who’ve chosen to enroll their children in public or private school have done so for reasons such as:
+The families I know who enrolled their children in public or private school did so for reasons such as:

-- To give their kids the opportunity to compete for sports or academic scholarships
+- Giving their kids the opportunity to compete for sports or academic scholarships

-- Parents who no longer felt that they could fully commit to homeschooling
+- The parents no longer felt that they could fully commit to homeschooling

 - Financial needs

-- Their children had sound reasons for wanting to attend a traditional school
+- The children gave sound reasons for wanting to attend a traditional school

-I have also known families who didn’t choose to put their kids in public or private school, but who were left without options due to the death of the primary teaching parent or the primary income earner or divorce.
+I also know families who didn’t choose to put their kids in public or private school.
+They had no alternatives due to the death of the primary teaching parent or the primary income earner or divorce.

 Will I have trouble putting my homeschooled kids in public school?

-I am certain that there are parents who have had difficulty enrolling their homeschooled kids in public (or private) school, but that was not the case with any of the parents to whom I spoke.
-I interviewed parents who had enrolled kids in 1st grade all the way through 10th about their experience.
+I’m sure that some parents experience difficulty enrolling their homeschooled kids in public (or private) school.
+But none of the parents I talked to had trouble.
+I interviewed parents who enrolled kids in 1st grade all the way through 10th about their experience.

-All the parents stated that enrolling a student in a traditional school can be (or would have been) more complicated after 9th grade than doing so by their freshman year.
-However, it’s not impossible, and waiting doesn’t necessarily mean that your student will be behind or have to repeat classes.
-That’s a common fear, but was not the case with the teens I know who entered a traditional high school past 9th grade.
+All the parents said that it’s easier to register kids before high school.
+While enrolling a student in a traditional school after 9th grade proves more complicated, it’s not impossible.
+Waiting doesn’t necessarily mean that your student will be behind or have to repeat classes.
+Although a common fear, it wasn’t a problem for the teens I know who went to public high school after 9th grade.

 How do you put a homeschooled child in public school?

-Only one parent stated that she did not have to supply the school with anything.
-All of the others indicated that they did need to provide the school with their students’ standardized test scores and/or records from their umbrella school, and a couple of kids did need to take placement tests to determine their grade level.
+Only one parent stated that she didn’t have to supply the school with anything.
+All of the others indicated they had to provide records such as:

-A few parents stated that the guidance counselors worked with them on placing their students in the appropriate grade levels and classes, including giving credit for high school level courses taken in 8th grade and skipping already completed classes even if they were typically taken at the student’s current grade level.
+A few parents said guidance counselors worked with them on placing their students in the appropriate grade levels and classes.
+Some allowed credit for high school level courses the kids took in 8th grade.
+Others were allowed to skip typical grade level classes already completed.

 Without standardized test scores, it’s likely that your student will have to take placement tests to determine his or her grade level, but this depends on the school.
-The parent who was not asked to provide test scores stated that the schools (elementary and high school) placed her children in the grades levels at which she indicated that they were working.
+The parent who didn’t have to provide test scores said the schools (elementary and high school) placed her kids in the grades levels she said they were in.

 Are homeschooled kids academically prepared for public school?

-The fear that there will be education gaps or that our homeschooled kids will be behind is probably one of the biggest worries for parents considering placing their children in a traditional school setting.
-One friend I talked to was worried that her student would struggle with math.
-Another friend’s high school freshman signed up for honors classes in everything except English, fearing that his writing skills weren’t up to par.
+Education gaps or worries that our homeschooled kids will struggle are two concerns for parents considering a traditional school.
+One friend I talked to worried that her student would struggle with math.
+A high school freshman signed up for all honors classes except English.
+He worried that his writing skills were weak.

 Without fail, every parent discovered that their formerly-homeschooled kids were not only prepared but often excelled academically.
 (The high school freshman regretted not taking the honors English course.)

-One of the parents I spoke to told me about a friend of hers whose unschooled teen wound up attending a traditional school.
-The mom was worried about how he would do since they hadn’t done much formal learning.
-He, too, adjusted well to a traditional school setting and was an A student.
+One parent told me about a friend whose unschooled teen went to public school.
+The mom worried about how he would adjust since they hadn’t done much formal learning.
+He made straight A’s

-Another formerly-homeschooled elementary student wound up being the classroom helper, assisting (at the teacher’s request) other students in completing their work when she finished hers.
+Another formerly-homeschooled elementary student soon found herself in the position of classroom helper.
+She helped (at the teacher’s request) other students complete their work when she finished hers.

 Are homeschooled kids socially prepared for public school?

-The other big fear for both parents and their children going from homeschool to public school (or private) tends to be the social aspect.
-All of the parents that I spoke to reported that their kids adjusted well socially.
-They made friends quickly and had no trouble getting involved in sports and other activities.
+The other big fear about going from homeschool to public school (or private) is the social aspect.
+All of the parents that I talked to said their kids adjusted well socially.
+They made friends quickly and jumped into sports and other activities without any trouble.

-The parents of some of the teens stated that their kids did lose a bit of their naivety simply from going from a more controlled environment to one that was less so, but they adjusted and dealt with it.
+Some parents of teens said their kids lost a bit of their naivety simply from leaving a more controlled environment for one less so.
+However, all adjusted without incident.

-That’s impossible to answer as it ultimately depends on the child and the situation.
-None of the parents I spoke to said that their kids regretted being homeschooled.
-Some students have thrived in a traditional school setting and have or will graduate from public or private school.
-Others chose to return to a homeschool setting.
+That’s impossible to answer because it depends on the child and the situation.
+None of the parents I spoke to said that their kids regretted homeschooling.
+Some students thrived in a traditional school setting.
+Others chose to return to homeschool.

 Those who returned to homeschool did so primarily for the academic freedom.
-Those students said that they could pursue their interests without so much wasted time during the day.
-The child who became the classroom helper wanted to go back to a setting where she could move on to the next thing once she completed her work, rather than waiting for the rest of the class to finish.
+They wanted to pursue their interests without so much wasted time during the day.
+The classroom helper wanted to homeschool again.
+She liked the freedom to move on when she finished instead of waiting for the rest of the class.

-Another formerly-homeschooled teen graduated from public high school, fared well both academically and socially, but cautioned his parents against sending his younger siblings to public high school because it had changed so much in just the four years he attended.
+Another formerly-homeschooled teen graduated from public high school.
+He fared well both academically and socially but cautioned his parents against sending his younger siblings.
+He told them it had changed (negatively) so much in just the four years he attended.

 A traditional school setting was the right choice for several of the families that I interviewed.
-However, one mom emphatically stated that if the reason a parent might consider sending his or her homeschooled students to a traditional school setting was due only to fear that they’re not getting a quality education at home, don’t do it.
-She stated that they’re probably doing much better than you think.
+However, one mom emphatically stated that if fear that your kid isn’t getting a quality education at home is the only reason you’re considering public school, don’t do it.
+She said your kids are probably doing much better than you think.

 I know this can be a controversial topic among homeschoolers, but it shouldn’t be.
 We all – public, private, and homeschool parents – need to have the freedom and support to do what is best for our kids.

 If your kids have gone to public or private school, what was your experience?
-What advice would you give to parents considering it or those who are afraid to try homeschooling for fear that their kids won’t be able to return to public or private school if homeschooling isn’t a good fit?
+What advice would you offer?

 (All respectful comments are welcome.)